hanxiaomax/Learncpp_CN/docs/7-5-Switch-fallthrough-and-scoping.md

-This lesson continues our exploration of switch statements that we started in the prior lesson [7.4 -- Switch statement basics](https://www.learncpp.com/cpp-tutorial/switch-statement-basics/).
-In the prior lesson, we mentioned that each set of statements underneath a label should end in a `break statement` or a `return statement`.
+This lesson continues our exploration of switch statements that we started in the prior lesson[[7-4-Switch-statement-basics|7.4 - switch 语句基础]] In the prior lesson, we mentioned that each set of statements underneath a label should end in a `break statement` or a `return statement`.

 In this lesson, we’ll explore why, and talk about some switch scoping issues that sometimes trip up new programmers.